 New Mountain Guardian and the Operating Company have also entered into a license agreement with New Mountain, pursuant to which New Mountain has agreed to grant New Mountain Guardian and the Operating Company a non-exclusive, royalty-free license to use the name New Mountain.
-Under this agreement, New Mountain Guardian and the Operating Company will have a right to use the New Mountain name, for so long as the Investment Advisor or one of its affiliates remains the investment advisor of the Operating Company.
+Under this agreement, subject to certain conditions, New Mountain Guardian and the Operating Company will have a right to use the New Mountain name, for so long as the Investment Adviser or one of its affiliates remains the investment adviser of the Operating Company.
 Other than with respect to this limited license, we, New Mountain Guardian will have no legal right to the New Mountain name.

 New Mountain Guardian and the Operating Company will also enter into various agreements with New Mountain and its affiliates in connection with the formation transactions described in this prospectus and this offering.
-See "Formation Transactions and Related Agreements" for a description of these agreements, including a description of the Operating Company's limited liability company agreement.
+See "Formation Transactions and Related Agreements" for a description of these agreements, including a description of the LLC Agreement.